AdguardTeam/VscodeAdblockSyntax/CONTRIBUTING.md

    released yet on NPM.
 1. If there are some breaking changes in the AGLint API, update the server code accordingly and change the minimum supported AGLint version in the `server/index.ts` file (`MIN_AGLINT_VERSION` constant).
+1. Build the extension, or run it in debug mode in the Extension Development Host window (VSCode menu: `Run > Start Debugging` or just press the `F5` key).
-1. Test the extension with the new AGLint version in the test project (see `test/static` folder).
+1. Test the builded extension with the new AGLint version by opening the test project (see `test/static` folder).
 1. If necessary, update the test project (eg. update the config file, add new example rules, etc.).

 ## Testing production version